Your Accessible Guide to Sonoma County, California: Hotels, Things to Do, and Restaurants

 Local vineyard in Sonoma County, CA

-You’ve got some great accessible hotel options in Sonoma—whether you’re going for wine country luxury, downtown access, or a peaceful retreat in the trees.
+You’ve got some great accessible hotel options in Sonoma County, whether you’re looking for wine country resorts, spa-focused stays, or easy downtown access.
 Here are three standout options with verified accessibility features:

 Accessibility Features Available in Your Room